zstarter/local-mcp-servers/README.md

 1. **Restart Kiro** to load the new MCP servers
 2. The servers will be automatically configured in your MCP settings
-3. You can test them using the MCP tools in Kiro

 ## Available MCP Tools